brunopostle/ifcmerge/docs/whitepaper.rst

 We note that *Native IFC* data in SPF (STEP Physical File) format is a good fit for storage in distributed Revision Control Systems such as *git* or *mercurial*.
 *Native IFC* changesets are small, limited to just the modified, deleted or added data - a small change to a huge file represents a few bytes of data.
-Git repositories contain full history, allowing design history to be reconstructed at any time.
+Git repositories contain full history, allowing design development to be reconstructed at any time.
 Git is an open standard, repositories can be local, or hosted online in 'forges', and transferred elsewhere without loss of history.
 Git scales, in 2017 the entire Microsoft `Windows code base moved to git`_ into a single 300 GigaByte repository.